-On May 10, 2005, we completed the equity public offering (the "equity public offering") of Class A common stock of Lazard Ltd ("Class A common stock"), the public offering of equity security units of Lazard Ltd, the private placements under an investment agreement with IXIS Corporate & Investment Bank ("IXIS" or, following its merger with and into its parent, "Natixis") and the private offering of the 7.125% senior notes due 2015 of Lazard Group, primarily to recapitalize Lazard Group.
+On May 10, 2005, Lazard Ltd completed the equity public offering (the "equity public offering") of its Class A common stock, the public offering of equity security units of Lazard Ltd, the private placements under an investment agreement with IXIS Corporate & Investment Bank ("IXIS" or, following its merger with and into its parent, "Natixis") and the private offering of the 7.125% senior notes due 2015 of Lazard Group, primarily to recapitalize Lazard Group.
 We refer to these financing transactions and the recapitalization, collectively, as the "recapitalization."
 As part of the recapitalization, Lazard Group used the net proceeds from the financing transactions primarily to redeem the outstanding Lazard Group membership interests of certain of its historical partners.